 - 1. A host network project, such as project-0-net, that contains Google Cloud networking resources.
-A network operations team typically owns this project. - 2.
+A networking specialists team typically owns this project. - 2.
 Two fleet projects, such as project-2-fleet-prod and project-3-fleet-staging, that contain Google Cloud resources which represent your on-premises clusters.
 These projects also include logging, monitoring metrics, dashboards, and alerts for your clusters and applications.
 Depending on their permissions, users with access to this project can view, create, and update your on-premises clusters, and view logging and monitoring data.

-Several application projects, one for each application or small set of related applications, such as project-n-app-xyz.
-The development team and the operations team for that application are granted access to this project.
-A central platform team can own and allocate the projects.
+3. Several application projects, one for each application or small set of related applications, such as project-n-app-xyz.
+A developers team and operators team for that application are granted access to this project.
+A central operators team can own and allocate the projects.
 This project also contains images and cloud CI/CD pipelines for the applications.
 As new applications are onboarded, you need a process to create these projects on-demand.